shrishtisinghh/Data-Profession-Survey-Dashboard/README.md

 The goal of this project is to demonstrate data cleaning, modeling, visualization, and storytelling skills using Power BI.

 ## 📂 Dataset Details
-- Source: (Kaggle / Company data / Sample data / Mention source)
+- Source: Sample data
 - Format: CSV / Excel
-- Size: Number of rows and columns
 - Key columns:
   - Profession
   - Experience
   - Salary
   - Location
-  - Gender / Age (if applicable)
+  - Gender / Age

 ## 🔧 Tools & Technologies Used
 - Power BI